-With no car shows to go to and limits on how far you can travel at present, the chances of spotting anything special are very low.
+With lockdown closing in and limits on how far you can travel increasing, the chances of spotting anything special are still relatively very low.
 So when on a daily walk I came across a well-used classic Saab 900 Turbo, I took a quick snap and pondered on whether the car folk of Twitter would be interested.

 I uploaded it anyway with this short message “Out for a walk.
-Any love for this Saab 900 turbo?” to see if it would get a few likes and carried on with my day.
-I had hugely underestimated what love there was – thousands of engagements; clicks, likes, retweets and replies.
+Any love for this Saab 900 turbo?” to see if it would get a few likes and carry on with my day.
+I had hugely underestimated what love there was – thousands of engagements; clicks, likes, retweets, and replies.

 So what is it about this car that caused people to show more social media love than they do for the latest Ferrari maybe or a rare hypercar?

 Street Bound Jet – Why Do We Love The Saab 900 Turbo?
 Read More: https://classiccarcuration.co.uk/street-bound-jet-why-do-we-love-the-saab-900-turbo/

 Posted by Classic Car Curation on Thursday, 28 May 2020

 The first generation Saab 900 – referred to now as the “Classic” – was produced between 1978 and 1993 and all were powered with a 2.0-litre engine, either naturally aspirated or turbocharged.
 The turbo was available as a saloon, hatchback, or convertible but the best looking were the three-door hatchbacks and convertibles.
 The early 900 turbo developed 143bhp, could accelerate from 0-62mph in 9.5s, and reach a top speed of 126mph.
 Later turbo models had a 16v engine which produced 173bhp, 0-62mph in 8.5s, and an upper limit of 135mph.